 Tax depreciation is allowable at specified rates on buildings used in qualifying industry sectors, subject to conditions.
 In 2010, industrial building allowances were replaced by a Land Intensification Allowance.
 The latter provides for faster depreciation but is subject to approval as it is allowed as a tax incentive.
-Transitional provisions for industrial building allowances are available for taxpayers which committed to qualifying capital expenditure on or before 22 February 2010.
+Transitional provisions for industrial building allowances are available for taxpayers that committed to qualifying capital expenditure on or before 22 February 2010.

 A 100% depreciation allowance is available on capital expenditure incurred on computers, robots, standby generators, and prescribed automation equipment.

 Writing down allowances on a straight-line basis over five years are allowable on the cost of acquisition of intellectual property (IP), subject to certain conditions.
 Taxpayers may make an irrevocable election to claim the writing down allowances over 10 or 15 years instead of five.

 Gains on tax depreciable property (i.e. the excess of proceeds over tax base) are taxed as income to the extent that tax depreciation has been allowed; that is, there is a clawback of tax depreciation on the disposal of the asset.

 Payments for the acquisition of goodwill are generally capital in nature and not deductible.

 Generally, expenses incurred prior to the commencement of business are not tax deductible.
 However, most businesses are allowed to deduct expenses incurred in the 12 months immediately preceding the accounting year in which the business earned its first dollar of trading income.
 Deductible expenses are those that would have been allowed a deduction had they been incurred after the business commenced operations.

-In addition, deductions and writing down allowances are available for certain types of pre-commencement expenditure (acquisition of plant and machinery, R&D, etc.) that are deemed to be incurred on the first day on which the taxpayer carries on business.
+In addition, deductions and writing down allowances are available for certain types of pre-commencement expenditure (acquisition of plant and machinery, research and development (R&D), etc.) that are deemed to be incurred on the first day on which the taxpayer carries on business.